grafana/faro-web-sdk/docs/sources/developer/architecture/initialization.md

 The instrumentations component is the last component that is initialized.
 They are initialized after everything else since they do rely on the others.
-For example, the API methods are used to send signals, the metas are used to take decisions on they value etc.
+For example, the API methods are used to send signals, the metas are used to take decisions on the value etc.

 However, the instrumentations passed in the config are not registered now (check the Initial values section below for more details).